-A runny nose, a stuffy nose, and slight cough
+A runny or stuffy nose and slight cough

 These symptoms are often worse at night and may wake your child from sleep.
 They may also seem to get better in the morning but get worse as the day goes on.
 Most children feel better in 3 to 7 days.

 The symptoms of croup can be mistaken for other health problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is croup diagnosed in a child?

-Your child?s healthcare provider can diagnose croup with a health history and physical exam.
-Your child may need tests if the provider thinks he or she may have other illnesses.
+Your child’s healthcare provider can diagnose croup with a health history and physical exam.
+Your child may need tests if the provider thinks they may have other illnesses.
 A neck X-ray, chest X-ray, or both may be ordered.

 How is croup treated in a child?

 In severe cases of croup, or if your child is not breathing well, your child may need to go to the hospital.
 You can manage most milder cases at home.
 But it can sometimes be hard to tell if your child needs to go to the hospital because the illness changes.
-Your child may seem better at one moment, and then get worse the next.
-Your child?s healthcare provider may order the following medicines to help ease symptoms:
+Your child may seem better one moment and then get worse the next.
+Your child’s healthcare provider may order the following medicines to help ease symptoms:

 Inhaled medicines.
 These are used if your child is having a lot of trouble breathing.
 Inhaled treatments may be used to ease the whistling sound (stridor) and make it easier to breathe.

 Other medicines.
-Your child's healthcare provider may prescribe other medicines if he or she feels your child?s croup is from allergies or reflux.
+Your child's healthcare provider may prescribe other medicines if they feel your child’s croup is from allergies or reflux.
 The provider may also recommend acetaminophen or ibuprofen for a fever or discomfort.
 Antibiotics are not useful if the illness is caused by a virus.